-As this brief underscores, there are several studies that focus on specific practices (Anyon et al., 2016b; Baker, 2008; Stinchcomb et al., 2006), participant satisfaction (Jain et al., 2014; Kidde & Alfred, 2011), and qualitative accounts by victims, offenders' parents, and other stakeholders (Gonzalez, 2012; Jain et al., 2014).
+As this brief underscores, there are several studies that focus on specific practices (Anyon et al.,(b) 2016; Baker, 2008; Stinchcomb et al., 2006), participant satisfaction (Jain et al., 2014; Kidde & Alfred, 2011), and qualitative accounts by victim's, offender's parents, and other stakeholders (Gonzalez, 2012; Jain et al., 2014).
 That said, the empirical research base supporting restorative practices in schools still emerging.
-Currently, there are three-large scale randomized controlled trials (RCT) underway with the earliest findings available by late 2018 (Fronius et al., 2016).
-Once completed, these studies will make the research record more robust.
+Currently, there are three-large scale randomized controlled trials (RCT) underway with the earliest findings available by late 2018 (Fronius et al., 2016).9 Once completed, these studies will make the research record more robust.
 Until that time, the majority of studies evaluate program exposure with no control comparison.